 With 18 flavors, there isn’t a kid who couldn’t find his favorite on-the-go snack.
 For instance, there’s the Smor Smores – with sweet vanilla low-fat Greek yogurt.
 The crunchy additives are honey Graham crackers, bits of toasted sugar and milk chocolate.
 Or Carrot Cake creation that has sweet carrot low-fat Greek yogurt paired with oatmeal cookie crumbles, frosted cinnamon crunch, and walnuts.

-18 flavors mean mommies are spoilt for choice and may choose the Chobani Flip as the best yogurt for kids for sheer diversity.
+18 flavors mean mommies are spoilt for choice and may choose the Chobani Flip as the best yogurts for kids for sheer diversity.
 Sure, this one does have added sugar, but it also uses only non-GMO natural ingredients.
 It is Kosher certified, as well as vegetarian-friendly.

-Nutrition wise, each Chobani Flip has 11g protein, 190 Calories and 15% of the daily calcium requirements, as well as 10% of the daily requirement of vitamin A of an adult.
+Nutrition-wise, each Chobani Flip has 11g protein, 190 Calories, and 15% of the daily calcium requirements, as well as 10% of the daily requirement of vitamin A of an adult.
 The lactose content in the yogurt is less than 5% which means it may suit the lactose intolerant as well.

 - Comes in a wide variety of 18 flavors

-- Contains protein, calcium and vitamin A
+- Contains protein, calcium, and vitamin A

 - Has less than 5% lactose